tijlleenders/Freelist-android/README.md

 * (SS) Simple & Safe

 #### Free
-* F.1 100% financed by donations.
+* F.1 100% financed by donations (except for corporations).
 * F.2 No ads.
 Not now, not ever - period.
 * F.3 Free as in zero cost to download and use in app stores*.
 * F.4 Free as in open source.